CaptainCluster/CaptainCluster/README.md

 ---
 📢 I can speak Finnish and English fluently.
 In addition, I know some French and Swedish.

 ❔It's beautiful how many opportunities the world contains.
-It is uncertain where I will be in the future.
+It is uncertain where life will take me.